Majority teachers showed up at schools in Region Two - Guyana Chronicle

 The Department of Education officials conducted extensive visits to schools ensuring that classes were convened.
 At Anna Regina Multilateral Secondary School (ARMS) only three teachers were absent and the school recorded an attendance of 600.
 At Aurora Secondary School there was 100% attendance by teachers.

-Region Two Guyana Teachers Union Representative Mrs. Vanlewin Desiree said that teachers in Region Two will continue to strike if their demands are not met by the government.
+Region Two Guyana Teachers Union Representative Mrs. Desiree Vanlewin said that teachers in Region Two will continue to strike if their demands are not met by the government.
 According to Desiree 75% of teachers in Region Two joined the strike, however the Department of Education had contrary reports.

 West Coast